DevTeam/Pure.DI/README.md

 ### OnCannotResolveContractTypeNameRegularExpression Hint

-It is a regular expression to filter by the resolving type name.
-This hint is useful also when _OnCannotResolve_ is in the _On_ state and you want to limit the set of resolving types for which the method _OnCannotResolve_ will be called.
+This is a regular expression for filtering by the name of the resolving type.
+This hint is also useful when _OnCannotResolve_ is in _On_ state and it is necessary to limit the set of resolving types for which the _OnCannotResolve_ method will be called.

 ### OnCannotResolveTagRegularExpression Hint

-It is a regular expression to filter by the _tag_.
-This hint is useful also when _OnCannotResolve_ is in the _On_ state and you want to limit the set of _tag_ for which the method _OnCannotResolve_ will be called.
+This is a regular expression for filtering by _tag_.
+This hint is also useful when _OnCannotResolve_ is in _On_ state and it is necessary to limit the set of _tags_ for which the _OnCannotResolve_ method will be called.

 ### OnCannotResolveLifetimeRegularExpression Hint

-It is a regular expression to filter by the _lifetime_.
-This hint is useful also when _OnCannotResolve_ is in the _On_ state and you want to limit the set of _lifetime_ for which the method _OnCannotResolve_ will be called.
+This is a regular expression for filtering by _lifetime_.
+This hint is also useful when _OnCannotResolve_ is in the _On_ state and it is necessary to restrict the set of _lives_ for which the _OnCannotResolve_ method will be called.

 ### ToString Hint

-Determine if the _ToString()_ method should be generated.
-This method provides a text-based class diagram in the format [mermaid](https://mermaid.js.org/).
+Determines whether to generate the _ToString()_ method.
+This method provides a textual class diagram in [mermaid](https://mermaid.js.org/) format.
 To see this diagram, just call the ToString method and copy the text to [this site](https://mermaid.live/).

 ```c#
 // ToString = On